FTC7393/evlib_book/src/intro/setup.md

 *This step can usually be ignored, since most modern operating systems come with a Java installation*

 To start, you must first have Java installed.
 Java 8 or 11 should work, and if you can get Java 16, even better.
-For Windows or MacOS computers, go to [the oracle site](https://www.oracle.com/java/technologies/downloads/) and follow the installation instructions for your OS.
+For Windows or MacOS computers, go to [the Oracle site](https://www.oracle.com/java/technologies/downloads/) and follow the installation instructions for your OS.
 For other \*nix operating systems, follow the distribution-dependent instructions for installing java.

 ### Android Studio

+> The editor will be an extension of your hand; the keys will sing as they slice their way through text and thought.

+*(Andrew Hunt and David Thomas, The Pragmatic Programmer)*

 Android Studio is an "IDE", or Integrated Development Environment.
 It serves the same purpose as a text editor, but has "Integrations", such as automatically formatting code and working with version control (TODO: Link this to version control page).
 The most relavant integration for FTC is donwloading code onto android devices.

 To install Android Studio for Windows or MacOS computers, go to [the Android Studio site](https://developer.android.com/studio/) and follow the installation instructions for your OS.
 For \*nix operating systems, follow the distribution-dependent instructions for installing Android Studio.

-You should spend some time familiarizing yourself with Android Studio and setting it up.
+You should definitely spend some time customizing and familiarizing yourself with Android Studio.

 # Project Setup